DHARPA-Project/web-components/README.md

   - Linting
   - Quick Fixes

-  The project is setup to reccomend lit-plugin to VS Code users if they don't already have it installed.
+  The project is setup to recommend lit-plugin to VS Code users if they don't already have it installed.

 ## Linting